Ashhas/axyos-gaming-news/README.md

 ## Things to Know ✓

 - Working with RSS.app wasn't as smooth as I expected.
-A lot of values (namely the article image) return a lot of HTML elements with them.
+A lot of values (namely the article image) return a lot of HTML elements with them as well.
-  This means that i'll have to filter the URL's out of the big string (regular expression?) which increases the chaces something might go wrong
+  This means that I'll have to filter the URL's out of the retrieved string (w/ regular expressions) which increases the chances something might go wrong.

-- Due to the "intermediate" webpage that RSS.app has in trial mode, I can't open the the articles in a webview.
-The counter in the webpage doesn't count down if I open it in the     webview.
+- Due to the "intermediate" webpage that RSS.app has in trial mode, I can't open the the articles in a android webview.
+The counter in the webpage doesn't count down when I do.
 That's why I choose to open the URL in the web browser instead.

 - Due to the RSS.app trial there's also a limit on 5 articles received per URL.

 [RSS.app]:https://rss.app/